Trial of Thomas Paine: Trial

 The trial was finally held on 18 December 1792 in front of the Court of King's Bench.
 Lord Kenyon presided, with Erskine representing the defence, and the government represented by Archibald Macdonald, John Scott and Spencer Perceval.
 Macdonald opened for the prosecution, expressing outrage at the publication of the Rights of Man and his concern that it would be made available to so many members of the public who were unfamiliar with political philosophy.
 He also read excerpts from a letter that Paine had written to him after his arrival in Paris, which contained "everything with which to inflame a jury".
 He then presented various witnesses, starting with Thomas Haynes, to testify that the works had indeed been published, and following with Thomas Chapman, who had printed the first part of the Rights of Man.
 Chapman testified that he had intended to print the second part until he came upon a passage that "appeared of a dangerous tendency" and that, after an argument with a drunken Paine, he then returned the book.

 Erskine offered no evidence, admitting that Paine had written both the Rights of Man and the letter to Macdonald and instead chose to begin speaking.
 He opened with a statement against those who had pressured him to refuse Paine's case and stated, in a "brilliant exposition of the principles involved", that:

 He then moved on to addressing the freedom of the press and the limits on it, arguing that freedom of speech was necessary to identify the flaws in the structure of the government and the constitution, even if the author was mistaken about the flaws.
 As long as a writer intended only to enlighten others, prohibiting their speech would serve only to undermine the government by harming the opportunities to improve it.
 While Macdonald had argued that the book was problematic because it was circulated amongst all classes of society, Erskine argued that this was not the test of whether the Rights of Man was seditious.
 Instead, the test was whether Paine had exclusively dealt with what he believed to be in the best interests of England, its government and its people.
 While Paine's opinions ran counter to the existing system of government, Erskine argued that "opinion is free and... conduct alone is amenable to the law".
-For a libel claim to succeed, the Libel Act 1792 required the prosecution to show the publication was motivated by malice.
+For a libel claim to succeed, the Libel Act 1792 (32 Geo.
+3. c.
+60) required the prosecution to show the publication was motivated by malice.
 Since Paine had intended only to help mankind, and this was a pure motive, he could not be guilty.

 Despite the speech, the jury found Paine guilty before Macdonald replied to Erskine's argument.